-This year’s Tour de Yorkshire rolls into Calderdale this Bank Holiday Weekend, on Sunday 30 April.
+This year’s Tour de Yorkshire rolls into Calderdale on Sunday 6 May.

 Will health services be affected?